obscuritylabs/OS-CFDB/README.md

 # OS-CFDB: Open Source - Common Findings Data Base
-This project aims to provide a single source of common findings seen on Web Application, Network, and Red Team assessments.
+This project aims to provide a single source of common findings seen on **Web/Application**, **Network**, and **Red Team** assessments.
 While this project is scalable, it may not cover every single scenario applicable to your needs or reporting SOP (Standard Operating Procedures).

 > *Please understand that this is **Open Source** project that is driven by **community** feedback.
 If you do not contribute, who will?
 Please take the time to correct, update, or even make a pull request when you are feeling up to the task.*

-## *Why?*
+## Why?

 ## How to Interpret the Data
 The data within this project is broken out into multiple headers and lists; this allows for easy data serialization to JSON or other future formats as long as an MD parser exists.
 You will find **three** major sections: